lpaulette/cse15l-lab-reports/lab-report-1-week1.md

 ## Optimizing Remote Running

-My lab group didn't reach this part of the lab.
+We ran out of time before we could start this part of the lab.